-Most people get Medicare when they are turning 65, but there is also an option getting Medicare Under Age 65.
+Most people get Medicare when they are turning 65, but there is also an option getting Medicare Under 65.
 In 1999 Medicare covered some 5 million people who are under 65 and disabled, a number that is expected to grow to more than 9 million by 2020.
 You will be qualified for Medicare if you are receiving Social Security Disability Insurance benefits (SSDI) for more than 24 months.
 But because you must wait five months before receiving disability benefits, you are actually must be disabled for 29 months before being entitled to Medicare.
 There is an exception from the 2-year waiting period.
-If you have Amyothropic Lateral Sclerosis (ALS), then Medicare automatically begins the first month you disability starts.
+If you have Amyotrophic Lateral Sclerosis (ALS), then Medicare automatically begins the first month your disability starts.

 - Original Medicare and Part D